animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 On Christmas, 2018, the trauma I went through included many more details than the ones I specified at the start of this book.
 Let's recount them now!

-In the dark early morning before I left my apartment, "Tao"/"God" told me it/He was going to kill my mom if I didn’t circumcise myself, me fearing the chance of the threat's being true, proceeding to circumcise myself.
+In the dark early morning before I left my apartment, "Tao"/"God" told me it/He was going to kill my mom if I didn’t circumcise myself.
+I was Googling how to do it properly in the dark early morning, but the urgency of the threat kind of compelled me to skip the "YouTube tutorial.
+Fearing the chance of the threat's being true, proceeding to circumcise myself.

 I got a clamp iron, and — how to describe the other tool I used? — "saw knife" might not be what it’s called, a kitchen knife with really toothy edges that by all expectations should’ve sliced through with the full strength I was sawing it down by; I think "Tao"/"God" figured "good enough" after that, seeing as all my strength was used, and blood was over the kitchen floor; I cleaned up the blood with paper towels.
-"Tao"/"God" had threatened to kill my mom if I didn't circumcise myself.
-I was Googling how to do it properly in the dark early morning, but the urgency of the threat kind of compelled me to skip the "YouTube tutorial."

 Then "Tao"/"God" told me it/He was going to kill my mom if I didn’t go somewhere, and that being near my mom was going to drain her and kill her because of the — I don't know what to call it, transcendent, spiritual, schizophrenic — state I was in.

 So I stayed in the woods in the freezing snow all day and night; "Tao"/"God" told me I had to stay there for a week; "Tao"/"God" contradictorily told me that my mom was dead, or dying, or might die.

+> [!WARNING]
+> As I was doing this, somebody named Tayler, who formerly lived in Texas, was being kidnapped by her bald Jewish husband to New Orleans.

 I lay in the ground, hearing the train rumble.
 A part of me thinks it's going to swoop through where I am and run over me.
 It chugged and whistled.
 The geese, who'd been taunting me, had flown away.
 The night rumbled, dark.
 I sensed/feared my mom was dead, or dying, or might die, and had done everything possible to evacuate/abort my energy, sitting upright, maneuvering those Kundalini senses by force rather than deep connection, and then: a sudden shock.
 I believed that my mom had come to find me and had fallen in the brook drowning, perhaps hearing a splash or a scream.
 I scrambled through the woods, pushing branches out of the way, getting cut through my arms as I ran to where I thought, or maybe heard, my mom was drowning, in the darkness, in the freezing water where the water might've not been clean since that was where I thought the maybe-unused sewage pipe maybe was.
 I jumped in, and flailed my arms around, going underwater trying to find my mom —